Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Generally, if you like your pizzas topped with vegetables, they should go under the cheese.
 On the other hand, if you add meats to your pizzas, it should go over the cheese.

-The placement of toppings can significantly impact a pizza’s overall taste and texture.
-When it comes to vegetable toppings, placing them under the cheese is recommended.
-This is because the cheese acts as a protective layer, helping to keep the vegetables moist and preventing them from drying out or burning during the baking process.
+Placing toppings can significantly impact a pizza’s overall taste and texture.
+When it comes to vegetable toppings, it is recommended that they be placed under the cheese.
+The cheese acts as a protective layer, helping to keep the vegetables moist and prevent them from drying out or burning during the baking process.
 In addition, this can help maintain the integrity of the vegetable’s flavor and texture.

 On the other hand, if you prefer meat toppings, placing them over the cheese is ideal.
 This positioning allows the meat to cook and crisp up, releasing its flavorful juices into the cheese layer.
 It also helps to create a delightful contrast between the succulent meat and the gooey, melted cheese, resulting in a delicious and well-balanced pizza experience.